Psychology

-Do people fascinate you, or do you sometimes question why you behave the way you do?
+Do people fascinate you?
+Do you sometimes question why people behave the way they do?
 Are you the person that everyone asks for advice?
 If so, Allegany College of Maryland's Associate's Degree in Psychology may be the perfect fit for you.

 Psychology is the scientific study of the mental processes and behavior.
-Our Associate's Degree in Psychology program studies a multitude of topics, including: brain functioning, thinking and learning processes, personality formation, sensory and perceptual processes, human development, motivational and emotional states, mental health and illness, and social interaction.
+Our Psychology program studies a multitude of topics, including: brain functioning, thinking and learning processes, personality formation, sensory and perceptual processes, human development, motivational and emotional states, mental health and illness, and social interaction.

 Our Psychology program uses a "bio-psycho-social" model to help you learn to understand the total person while preparing you for transfer into a Bachelor's Degree in Psychology program at a four-year institution.
 We offer online course options, including general psychology, abnormal psychology, human growth and development, and child development.